The-DevSec-Blueprint/dsb-digest/bp_lessons_learned_open_source.md

 In such cases, it's advisable to seek out more active projects to maximize your contribution potential.

-## Lesson 3: Non-Code Contributions Matter
+## Step 3: Non-Code Contributions Matter

 Contrary to popular belief, contributing to open source doesn't always require writing code.
 Documentation, for instance, plays a crucial role in the success of open-source projects and often requires updates or enhancements.
 If you're not comfortable with coding initially, consider exploring documentation-related tasks tagged as "good first issues."